How is Fintech changing B2B & B2C Finance?

 Fintech & SME lending

 The fintech boom is good news for SMEs.
-As small businesses in Australia begin to recover from the economic effects of COVID-19, fintech companies and neo-lenders will continue to play a role in helping these businesses recover with access to better financial tools and resources.
+Fintech companies and neo-lenders continue to play a role in helping these businesses with access to better financial tools and resources.

 A word of caution for small businesses who seek short-term funding via fintech platforms that claim 24-hour approval times.
 We recommend readers review all fees, terms and conditions thoroughly and seek advice from an experienced financial advisor before going ahead.
 As a first step, a business review may show where funds can be freed within the business, sometimes replacing the need for a high-interest or factor-rate loan.

-Regional Australian small businesses have experienced growth since the start of the pandemic compared to metropolitan SMEs as people flock to the countryside to escape lockdowns.
-There was a reported 15.8% increase in regional small business registrations in the last financial year alone.
-The urban exodus coupled with an expansion of fintech services has provided regional areas with resources to grow and sustain small businesses.
+Regional Australian small businesses experienced rapid growth during and post-COVID compared to metropolitan SMEs as people flocked to the countryside to escape lockdowns.
+There was a reported 15.8% increase in regional small business registrations in 2020.
+The urban exodus coupled with an expansion of fintech services provided regional areas with resources to grow and sustain small businesses.

-While Australia embarks on the economic recovery from COVID-19, fintech companies and traditional financial institutions are adapting to meet the needs of an accelerated digital lifestyle.
+Fintech companies and traditional financial institutions have adapting to meet the needs of an accelerated digital lifestyle.
 The growth potential in the fintech market as consumer habits continue to respond favourably will see increased acceptance of day-to-day digital transactions and banking.
 As the death of cash looms closer, fintech innovations will find ways to fill the gap.

 The team at MCP Financial Services has specialised expertise in supporting your business and personal finance requirements.